 We’ve spoken to several manufacturers who all told us the same thing: it’s really easy to build Alexa compatibility into apps.
 This has meant that there was a decent catalogue of so-called Skills to choose from in the UK version of the Alexa app, even on launch day.
 Amazon has also shown that it’s committed to adding more skills, and there has already been an update since the Echo’s launch in September which adds the ability to order products from Amazon (Prime members only) and check the football scores.

 You can also check your commute and find out if your train is late while you butter your morning toast, and give your EDF electricity and gas meter readings to Alexa.

-When Google Home launches, it will be on the back foot in terms of integration.
-It will need more than just Google services and a few big-name gadgets like Philips Hue bulbs to get on terms with the Echo.
+When Google Home launches in April, it will be on the back foot in terms of integration.
+It will need more than just Google services, BBC Radio and a few big-name gadgets like Philips Hue bulbs to get on terms with the Echo.

 Obviously, the more compatible smart home kit you have and the more compatible services you already happen to use, the more useful Alexa (and Google Home) will be.
 But even if you don’t there are thousands of skills you can enable and have plenty of fun with, from Cat Facts to games and even a Just Eat skill which lets you re-order meals from takeaways (though sadly not create a new order by voice).

 In the UK, we'd have to say that you're best off paying £49.99 for an Amazon Echo Dot.
 Partly this is because of the low price, but also because Amazon has far more compatible services and 'Skills' than Google Home.
 Unless you specifically want to tap into Google's services and command a certain YouTube video to play on your TV, then at the moment, Amazon's Echo is the more useful device.
 This could change as Google adds compatibility with more smart home kit and more UK services.
 Before you make your decision, we recommend you read our full Amazon Echo review and our Google Home Preview.